first-coding/langchain-project/README.md

 3.Users with inconsistent Python versions may encounter version-related errors.\
 4.If you want to run the system on a GPU, modify main.py, cls/langchain_application.py, and gpt_service.py, and install the corresponding CUDA version.

-I hope this project is helpful to everyone，certainly，This project is a reproduction and modification based on the LangChain agent code from GitHub.
+I hope this project is helpful to everyone，certainly，This project is a reproduction and modification based on the LangChain code from GitHub.
 If you have any suggestions or issues, feel free to discuss them with me through the issues section.
 Thank you!"